 - o partnership with individuals and families

-- o redesign of primary care
+- redesign of primary care

 - o population health management

 - o financial management

-- o macro system integration
+- macro system integration

-- 3. Increased Demand for Behavioral Healthcare: Over the next few years, health care systems will see a steady, sometimes dramatic, increase in the demand for a wide range of behavioral health care and developmental disability services as a result of greater access to health care coverage (as a result of a number of public and private efforts, including but not limited to the
+3. Increased Demand for Behavioral Healthcare: Over the next few years, health care systems will see a steady, sometimes dramatic, increase in the demand for a wide range of behavioral health care and developmental disability services - as a result of greater access to health care coverage (as a result of a number of public and private efforts, including but not limited to the federal Patient Protection and Affordable Care Act (ACA)) and the growing recognition of the importance of behavioral healthcare as a core component of this nation's health care system.

-The triple aim and the roles of the integrator are discussed in what has become a seminar article by Berwick, Nolan, and Whittington, in Health Affairs [Health Affairs 27, no. 3 (2008): 759-769] and are reinforced in the Triple Aim Concept Design of the Institute for Healthcare Improvement.
+2 The triple aim and the roles of the integrator are discussed in what has become a seminal article by Berwick, Nolan, and Whittington, in Health Affairs [Health Affairs 27, no. 3 (2008): 759-769] and are reinforced in the Triple Aim Concept Design of the Institute for Healthcare Improvement.